Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 Making the most of your severance pay: tax strategies

-Spread out payments: Talk to your employer and ask if the severance pay can be paid to you in installments over two years, instead of as a big lump sum.
+Spread out payments.
+Talk to your employer and ask if the severance pay can be paid to you in installments over two years, instead of as a big lump sum.
 Less income in one year could keep you in a lower tax bracket.

 Delay payment.
-If you’re due to receive a lump sum towards the end of a calendar year, ask if it could be delayed until after January 1.
-If you’ve already earned almost a full year’s worth of wages, getting severance pay on top of that may bump you into a higher tax bracket.
+If you’re due to receive a lump sum toward the end of a calendar year, ask if it could be delayed until after Jan.
+1. If you’ve already earned almost a full year’s worth of wages, getting severance pay on top of that may bump you into a higher tax bracket.
 The severance pay may have less tax impact in the new year, especially if you end up unemployed for a while.

-Tax breaks: You’ll want to make sure you’re taking advantage of any deductions and tax credits you qualify for, like the Earned Income Tax Credit.
+Tax breaks.
+You’ll want to make sure you’re taking advantage of any deductions and tax credits you qualify for, like the Earned Income Tax Credit.
 Deductions lower your taxable income, and credits lower your tax bill.
 This is one way working with a tax professional could help you.

 If you’ve prepared your own tax returns in the past, consider hiring a professional tax preparer who might be more skilled at maximizing savings.
 For most people, income is less stable after job loss, so it’s important to get every financial advantage you qualify for.